QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-At that point you should have a functional and stable Windows VM, although without updates, Xenís PV drivers nor Qubes integration (see sections :ref:`Windows Update <user/templates/windows/windows-qubes-4-0:windows update>` and :ref:`Xen PV drivers and Qubes Windows Tools <user/templates/windows/qubes-windows-tools-4-0:xen pv drivers and qubes windows tools>`).
+At that point you should have a functional and stable Windows VM, although without updates, Xen‚Äôs PV drivers nor Qubes integration (see sections :ref:`Windows Update <user/templates/windows/windows-qubes-4-0:windows update>` and :ref:`Xen PV drivers and Qubes Windows Tools <user/templates/windows/qubes-windows-tools-4-0:xen pv drivers and qubes windows tools>`).
 It is a good time to clone the VM again.

 Windows as a template
 ---------------------